apm-analysis/analysis-common-service/README.md

 # analysis-common-service
-Common service for APM analysis microapp.
+Common service for APM analysis microapp with some common business logic.